 Red Mountain Colorado does not accept Medicaid for treatment.
 For Colorado Residents please contact your local crisis center for a referral to resources that accept Medicaid.
 Find more information at www.ColoradoCrisisServices.org or call +1-844-493-8255.
 For out of state residents please call the customer service number on your Medicaid card for direction.

-Red Mountain Colorado is a leading substance abuse recovery program for teens ages 13-17, built on the shoulders of some of the most experienced and well-respected individuals in the field of adolescent and young adult treatment.
+Red Mountain Colorado is a leading residential treatment program for teens ages 14-17, built on the shoulders of some of the most experienced and well-respected individuals in the field of adolescent and young adult treatment.